gatsbyjs/gatsby/docs/docs/porting-an-html-site-to-gatsby.md

 Short guides can be found at the [recipes section](/docs/recipes) for adding functionality such as optimizing and querying local images, adding Markdown support and integrating various modern CSS tools.
 The [adding website functionality page](/docs/adding-website-functionality/) has longer guides for larger tasks such as making your site accessible, adding authentication, and fetching data with client-side JavaScript.

 Gatsby is dedicated to making you feel welcome!
 Learn more and engage with the community by starting a conversation or contributing yourself.
-The [community page](/contributing/community/) has further information and channels where you can get support.
+The [contributing page](/contributing/) has further information and channels where you can get support.